microdotblog/help.micro.blog/_posts/2017-02-11-web-site-verification.markdown

 ```

 Once you've added one of these to your web site, reload [the Micro.blog account screen](https://micro.blog/account).
 Micro.blog will check your web site and then mark your username as verified.

+Using self-hosted WordPress?
+You can use the plugin [Insert Headers and Footers](https://wordpress.org/plugins/insert-headers-and-footers/) to add the `<link>` tag to your header.
+Click on WP Admin → Plugins → Add New, and search for "Insert Headers and Footers" by WPBeginner.

+Since WordPress.com doesn't support plugins, you can add a link to the header or sidebar under WP Admin → Appearance → Widgets.
+Add a "Custom HTML" widget with an `<a href>` link as shown above.
+Don't forget `rel="me"`!